VladyslavKvaskov/cross-origin-requests-fetch-API/README.md

 # cross-origin-requests-fetch-API
 In this repository, I have developed a php file that can be used to make cross-origin requests using fetch API.
 I am using cross-origin request to fetch reviews from Yelp using fetch API.
-Click [here](https://marinmover.com/fetchAPI/) to see the demo.

 ## The fetch API code for requests